-BACK-UP CAMERA
+RETRACTABLE BACK-UP CAMERA

 An optional back-up camera is available which provides the driver with visual assistance when backing-up.
-For additional information, refer to "Controls & Instruments" and 'Care and maintenance' chapters.
+The back-up camera is mounted in a retractable housing.
+For additional information. refer to Controls and Instruments and Care and maintenance chapters.